 Fighting For Those Injured By Pitocin Errors

 Every expectant mother hopes for a healthy baby and no birth complications, but the unfortunate truth is that it is not always the case.
 There are times when sound medical practice calls for forcing a delivery by inducing labor.
-Pitocin, the drug most often used for this, is a synthetic version of a hormone released naturally during labor to cause uterine contractions.
+Pitocin, the drug most commonly used for inducing labor, is a synthetic version of a hormone released naturally during labor that causes uterine contractions.

-Crandall & Pera Law helps families whose mothers and newborns have suffered the complications of improper induction of labor with Pitocin.
-Our team of medical malpractice attorneys, registered nurses and legal staff work together with you to document the details of your pregnancy and delivery, and the treatment outcomes.
+Crandall & Pera Law, LLC, helps families whose mothers and newborns have suffered the complications of improper induction of labor with Pitocin.
+Our team of medical malpractice attorneys, registered nurses and legal staff work together with you to document the details of your pregnancy and delivery and the treatment outcomes.
 If we discover evidence of medical negligence, we help you protect your family by representing you in court or during settlement negotiations.

 When Labor Induction Is Inappropriate

 Because induction can be risky both to the mother and the baby, it must be used judiciously.
 Inducing labor with Pitocin may be deemed a form of medical negligence when:

 - The birth is simply overdue.
 Since the expected date of birth can be, and often is, miscalculated, the fact of lateness is not good cause, in and of itself, to induce labor.